oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

   are not restricted at all (i.e., all node types are valid).

 - source_node_type_names: represents the optional list of valid source node types for the relationship.
-Source node type names can be qualified using a namespace prefix.
+Source node type names canbe qualified using a namespace prefix.
 If undefined, the valid types are not restricted at all (i.e., all node types are valid).